Business Selection and Environmental Advisory

 Transactions that have significant ESG issues are elevated for discussion and final business selection decision that involve key committees, business leaders, members of the Management Committee and/or the Chairman’s office.
 See Report of the Business Standards Committee for committee governance structure.

-Though we are not a signatory to the Equator Principles as we are not an active participant in project financing, we seek to apply the general Equator Principle guidelines to transactions where applicable.
+Though we are not a signatory to the Equator Principles as we are not an active participant in project financing or project related corporate loans, we seek to apply the general Equator Principle guidelines to transactions where applicable.

 Our Due Diligence Guidelines

 We recognize that risk management and business selection decisions are complex and often have to take into account potential trade-offs.
 When we identify potentially significant ESG issues, we prefer to address the issue by working with the client.
-Through such engagement, we believe we can contribute to a better outcome for the environment and local communities, and facilitate sustainable development.
-We also believe this serves the best interest of our clients.
+Whether it is working with an extractive company in strengthening its commitment to sustainable development or engaging with an emerging market power company in facilitating the adoption of industry best practices, through proactive engagement with our clients we are able to differentiate our advice and create a better outcome for the environment, our clients and our own risk management.
 Where such engagement is not feasible and the transaction involves potentially material environmental damage, significant social issues or unacceptable risks that directly conflict with the firm’s policy, we will forgo the assignment.

 For example, mountaintop removal, a form of surface mining used in the Appalachian region of the United States, remains controversial given the significant impact it has on ecosystems, water quality and local communities.
 For potential transactions for companies engaged in mountaintop removal, we perform enhanced due diligence before making business selection decisions.
 Among other factors, we review companies’ environmental, health and safety (EHS) track record, regulatory compliance, litigation and local community issues, remediation methods, and impact on water quality.
 When there are potential opportunities to raise new capital for a company that has coal production from mountaintop removal, we will work with the client to improve their environmental footprint by looking for opportunities to reduce the portion of the mountaintop removal production over time, enhance remediation methods, and reduce their impact on water quality.
 Where this has not been feasible and we have not been able to constructively engage with the company on these issues, we have foregone the financing opportunity.